Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 DSP also has an advantage over microprocessors, which can be more versatile, but without the speed and dedication to a specific or group of tasks.

 The benefits are obvious for a wide variety of defense applications.
-In a torpedo, DSP allows for real-time processing of sensor data for guidance and control systems, such as sonar signals, to detect and track targets underwater — enhancing the torpedo’s ability to discriminate between different objects and then pursue and engage the intended target.
+In a torpedo, digital signal processors allow for real-time processing of sensor data for guidance and control systems, such as sonar signals, to detect and track targets underwater — enhancing the torpedo’s ability to discriminate between different objects and then pursue and engage the intended target.

 "There are innumerable examples of the use of DSPs in military systems.
 Broadly, these uses include airborne Doppler radar and moving target indicators; target recognition using signature analysis of radar reflections; and both active and passive sonar signature analysis.
 With sonar networks, the real-world inputs from arrays of hundreds of hydrophones monitoring vast underwater domains would literally swamp processors with less agile computational throughputs.
 In addition, DSP uses extend to telecommunications, speech processing and synthesis, acoustic homing weapons, satellite and terrestrial imagery and a host of other 'high technology' operations."